Who better to address the problem of world hunger than a university built on agricultural research and leadership?

-At Mississippi State University, student-led teams are leveraging a century’s worth of renowned research and experience to lead the way in developing new agricultural technologies.
-Researchers in the MS Agricultural and Forestry Experiment Station are growing better crops, creating alternative irrigation methods and devising innovative systems to move vital resources from farm to table.
+At Mississippi State University, student-led teams are leveraging a century’s worth of renowned research and experience to lead the way in developing new and improved agricultural technologies.
+Researchers are growing better crops, creating alternative irrigation methods and developing more sustainable aquaculture practices to move vital resources from farm to table.

 For over two decades, MSU has been ranked in the top 5% nationally for agriculture and natural resources research and development.
 Today, Mississippi State is an international leader among universities around the world that have banded together to help eradicate hunger and poverty.

 With the world’s population expected to top 10 billion by 2050, food production will need to double to keep pace.
 Students at Mississippi State University are helping prepare for the future today — by finding ways to use unmanned aerial vehicles to boost crop production, creating new water sources for developing countries, growing disease-resistant crops, and formulating safer and more effective pesticides and herbicides.

 A former Under Secretary of the U.S. Department of Agriculture, Keenum has made food security a central focus of his professional life.
 Currently, he serves as chairman of both the Foundation for Food and Agriculture Research and the Board of International Food and Agricultural Development.

 Under Keenum’s leadership, MSU established a relationship with the United Nations Food and Agriculture Organization that continues to expand research programs, international internships, and fellowship and volunteer opportunities for MSU students.
 The United Nations FAO and World Food Programme also recognize Mississippi State as a Center for Knowledge for Aquatic Health — another hunger-fighting focus area where university research is taking the lead.